 In short, Obama has a sociological imagination that enables, even presses him to see the bigger picture.
 He sees both individuals and the circumstances they live in.
 Romney, for whatever reason, does not exercise a similar imagination.

 Wanna hear it straight from Jay?
-I would too:Lisa Wade is a professor at Occidental College.
+I would too:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.